Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it searches curated Git assets, distinguishes from raw GitHub search, and lists key attributes like license, popularity, risk, and pricing.
+Description clearly states it searches curated Git assets, differentiating from raw GitHub search.
+It lists what results contain (license, popularity, risk, pricing) and available filters, making the tool's purpose distinct from siblings like buygit_trending.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.